Ultrasonic Cleaning PVC (Polyvinyl Chloride) and easily removing Rocol Tri-Logic HPX Oil

 |Versa 50||Tap water||Ambient-20°C||100%|

 Process for cleaning PVC

-Tank 1 was filled with tap water and diluted with a 3% concentration of Galvex 17.30 cleaning fluid and allowed to reach the required temperature whilst degassing.
-Galvex 17.30 is a multipurpose degreaser designed specifically for ultrasonic cleaning.
-It emulsifies and dissolves grease and oil and can be used with plastics and metals except for aluminium.
-A single part was cleaned for 3 minutes to ensure the process produced optimal results.
-The part was then rinsed in the Versa 50 rinse tank for a cycle time of 1 minute.
-The Auto purge feature was used; this allows fresh tap water into the tank for the length of the treatment time.
-The benefit from this is we can remove the soap and residue carry over.
-When the level rinses, it reaches the overflow weir which is connected to the drain.
-Without this feature, rinse water can become polluted very quickly.
-This is one of the main causes of stained parts.
-Lastly, the part was dried in the hot air dryer at 70°C for 10 minutes.
-Upon inspection, there is no visible oil contamination remaining or staining.
+The cleaning process was carried out using an ultrasonic cleaning machine with a 3% concentration of Galvex 17.30 cleaning fluid, which is a multipurpose degreaser specifically designed for ultrasonic cleaning.
+The cleaning solution was prepared by diluting the Galvex 17.30 in tap water and heated to the required temperature.
+The tank was then allowed to degas to remove any trapped air bubbles that may interfere with the cleaning process.
+A single part was placed in the tank and cleaned for 3 minutes using the ultrasonic cleaning machine.
+The cleaning process was optimised for maximum results.
+After the cleaning process, the part was rinsed in the Versa 50 rinse tank for a cycle time of 1 minute.
+The rinse tank was equipped with an auto-purge feature, which allows fresh tap water into the tank for the length of the treatment time.
+The benefit of this feature is that it removes soap and residue carryover, which can cause staining of the cleaned parts.
+When the level of the rinse water reaches the overflow weir, it is connected to the drain, preventing the rinse water from becoming polluted.
+After rinsing, the part was dried in a hot air dryer at 70°C for 10 minutes.
+Upon inspection, there was no visible oil contamination remaining, and there was no staining.
 The remaining 5 parts were cleaned as a batch.
-The cleaning time was upped from 3 to 5 minutes.
+The cleaning time was increased from 3 to 5 minutes to ensure optimal cleaning results.
 The rinse cycle was 1 minute with a 10-minute dry as before.
-Good results with no visible traces of contamination or staining.
+The results were good, with no visible traces of contamination or staining.